dbbrandt/zype-cms/README.md

 #### Controllers
-The most important controller for this implementation will be the video controller which provides both the index and show (detail) view of a video.
+The most important controller for this implementation will be the static-pages controller which provides both the index and show (detail) view of a video.
 The controller will call the Zype service and manage access and subscriptions for the views.

 #### Fae CMS
 The Fae CMS provides the framework for any administration, user setup and static page content management.
 In addition to an admin namespace where all the admin models and controllers are placed, we add a static_pages_controller to manage the static  pages and navigation for the Zype-cms.

 #### Tools
-1. This app uses Slim templating in palce of the default Erb.
+1. This app uses Slim templating in place of the default Erb.
 2. For testing, Rspec is used along with factory-girl, faker and database_cleaner to make it easy!
+Testing is not yet implemented.
 3. Capistrano is added and configured for deploying.

 #### What you need to get started